PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

                 await asyncio.sleep(0.2)
 ```

 While SCD30_Config is initializing, it creates a task `self.init_sensor()` which is initializing the hardware and starts a routine `ReadSensor` that is reading the sensor with the frequency defined in the plugin settings.
-This routine is writnig data into a cache including a timestamp.
+This routine is writing data into a cache including a timestamp.

-The sensor module itself is just reading the cache and if data with a new timestamp is available, it will update the sensor value and pushs it to the user interface and mqtt and loggs the data.
+The sensor module itself is just reading the cache and if data with a new timestamp is available, it will update the sensor value and pushes it to the user interface and mqtt and logs the data.

 ```python
 @parameters([Property.Select("Type", options=["CO2", "Temperature", "Relative Humidity"], description="Select type of data to register for this sensor.")])